All About Eve (South Korean TV series): Plot

 Jin Sun-mi (Chae Rim) is a lovely college student who lives with her upper-middle-class widowed father.
 She has a happy childhood with her best friend Kim Woo-jin (Han Jae-suk).
 Life changes radically for Sun-mi when her father decides to support Heo Young-mi (Kim So-yeon), a beautiful girl the same age as Sun-mi.

-Young-mi became an orphan when her father, an alcoholic who frequently abused her, dies in an accident while working for Mr. Jin's (Sun-mi's father) construction company.
+Young-mi became an orphan when her father, an alcoholic who frequently abused her, died in an accident while working for Mr. Jin's (Sun-mi's father) construction company.
 Young-mi has grown up in poverty, but she is not a humble person.
 She's arrogant, greedy and full of resentment.
-She initially becomes friends with Sun-mi, but eventually envies her for all she is and has, even Woo-jin's love.
+She initially becomes friends with Sun-mi, but eventually envies her for all she is and has even Woo-jin's love.

 Young-mi becomes Sun-mi's rival in every aspect of her life.
-First, Young-mi steals Woo-jin from Sun-mi, then tries to take over her job at a very important TV network as they both dream to be famous news anchorwomen.
+First, Young-mi steals Woo-jin from Sun-mi, then tries to take over her job at a very important TV network as they both dream of being famous news anchorwomen.
 She finally turns her eyes on Sun-mi's new boyfriend, Hyung-chul (Jang Dong-gun), one of the network's top executives, whom Sun-mi met during a trip to London.
 However, Hyung-chul's love for Sun-mi is stronger than Young-mi's estimation.
-Meanwhile, Woo-jin suffers of a broken heart as Young-mi makes his life miserable and finally dumps him so she can chase Hyung-chul, even though it hurts her just as much since she does not love him and is only after him for her career's sake.
+Meanwhile, Woo-jin suffers from a broken heart as Young-mi makes his life miserable and finally dumps him so she can chase Hyung-chul even though it hurts her just as much since she does not love him and is only after him for her career's sake.

 The climax of the plot comes when a former lover of Young-mi appears and threatens to reveal her deepest secret should she not return to him: a dark past as a prostitute.
-Since the gangster did not succeed in his attempts, he decides to kill Young-mi.
+Since the gangster did not succeed in his attempts, he decided to kill Young-mi.
 Woo-jin dies while saving her life.
 However, all of Young-mi's treachery is exposed.
 Losing everything and heartbroken because of Woo-jin's death, she attempts to commit suicide, but her efforts are frustrated when she is found unconscious by a group of nuns on the shore of the Han River.
 When Young-mi wakes up, she suffers from amnesia and has lost almost all memories of her past.

 The drama ends with a happy reconciliation between Young-mi and Sun-mi, who cries beside Young-mi, forgiving her for the misunderstandings between them since they met.
 Finally, Hyung-chul swears eternal love and proposes to Sun-mi right in the middle of a street, asking her not to move to London.